 Grantees can have only one active grant per Catalog of Federal Domestic Assistance (CFDA) number.
-(Please see the CFDA definition located in Appendix A. Definitions and Section III.3.
+(See CFDA definition located in Appendix A, Definitions and Section III.3.
 Other, ANA Disqualification Factors.)

 Limitation on the Number of Awards Based on Two Consecutive Funded Projects